Skip to Content

 A delicious eggplant pickle or relish to your festive table.

-In my teens, I was never ever a fan of brinjals, I couldn’t wrap my head around the fact that people actually liked the purple vegetable with its meaty texture.
+In my teens, I was never a fan of brinjals, I couldn’t wrap my head around the fact that people liked the purple vegetable with its meaty texture.

 That all changed with two dishes,